Samaara-Das/Tradingview-to-Everywhere/README.md

     - the alert log tag is not minimized
     - there are currently no active alerts
     - in the alert settings, "On site Pop up" is not ticked
+    - the screener indicator only uses screenerFun() on 10 symbols
 - make sure that when the selenium controlled browser is opened, no other tab is manually opened